tbmreza/hh200/README.md

 # hh200 lang

 ## Contributing
+The project is in ideation phase (Update late 2025: slowly transitioning to a hazily more committal phase; expect target release date sooner rather than later!).
-The project is in ideation phase. `DRAFT.md` is where I dump my thoughts. `hh200/` works if you want to play with what I got so far.
+`DRAFT.md` is where I stash my thoughts. `hh200/` works if you want to play with what I got so far.

+### Surprises
+Some nuggets that are less than mundane when I learned them.
+- Haskell std lib trace doesn't print if the last value is unused, and doesn't print at all on panicking path.

 ## Features
 The following defining features sum up hh200 in trade-off terms.